 Editor’s tip: Don’t have tea tree oil?
 You can use Love Beauty and Planet Radical Refresher Shampoo and Love Beauty and Planet Radical Refresher Conditioner.
 This duo has tea tree oil that can help cleanse greasy scalp and gently volumize your hair.

-Fighting these itchy scalp causes shouldn’t be a problem once you know the right treatment.
+Fighting these causes shouldn’t be a problem once you know the right itchy scalp remedy.
 And when you’ve finally found relief, remember to always keep your scalp healthy and well-moisturized to prevent reoccurrence of both dandruff and itchy scalp.